FotoFaces/Documentation/README.md

 - Convert this components from radians to degrees
 - Convert this components to there absolute value
 - Returns an array with the pitch roll yaw metrics of the face
-- This algorithm is the same implemented in the old fotoface
+- This algorithm is the same implemented in the old fotofaces

 #### Image Quality
 - converts the image from bgr to gray scale